-5.2 Delivery of the Commonwealth GamesVillage
+5.2 Delivery of the Commonwealth Games Village

-A key aspect of the Act is the establishment of the Commonwealth Games Infrastructure Authority (CGIA) who are required to advise and make recommendations to the MEDQ on the planning and development of the CGV and other venues.
+A key aspect of the Act is the establishment of the Commonwealth Games Infrastructure Authority (CGIA) who is required to advise and make recommendations to the MEDO on the planning and development of the CGV and other venues.
 In this regard a key purpose of the ED Act is to facilitate the delivery of the CGV.